Half-Shot/half-shot.github.io/content/blog/new_frontiers/index.md

 And so, the often forgotten little entry-level internet radios appeared before me.
 Amazon is littered with internet radios from different providers but the one I bought ended up being a [LEMEGA IR1](https://www.amazon.co.uk/gp/product/B089D8BV99).

+{{ figure(
+    src="/blog/new_frontiers/wifi_interface.jpg",
+    href="/blog/new-frontiers/wifi_interface.jpg",
-{{ figure(src="/blog/new_frontiers/wifi_interface.jpg", alt="A picture of the radio, with the wifi screen", caption="The UX for the wifi password screen left something to be desired") }}
+    alt="A picture of the radio, with the wifi screen", caption="The UX for the wifi password screen left something to be desired" ) }}

 ## Frontier Silicon